jiaqileng/diffBloqade/README.md

-# BloqadeControl.jl
+# Differentiable Analog Pulse Learning for Rydberg Atoms

-**BloqadeControl** is a Julia module developed for differentiable analog quantum computing on neutral-atom quantum computers.
+We introduce **BloqadeControl**, a Julia module developed for differentiable analog quantum computing on neutral-atom quantum computers.
 We use **Bloqade** from QuEraComputing to simulate Rydberg atoms.

 ## Setup
 The module is developed with Julia 1.7.3.
 It is also required to pre-install the following packages: